 - If you will set SimACo controller as access point, you will be able to reach controller only from your house, devices B and C. By default SimACo controller is configured as access point.
 In the access point mode SimACo will act as a router.
 SimACo address will always be the same for this mode: 192.168.4.5.

-There are two ways to configure WiFi connection settings: through USB cable (works only with Windows PC) or using WiFi connection (Windows PC or Android device).
-For both methods you will need to install Angry Fish application in to your Windows/Android device.
-Also you can reset WiFi connection settings to default using 5 buttons keypad (“General settings” menu).
+There are two ways to configure WiFi connection settings: through USB cable using SimACo configurator app or using WiFi connection through Angry Fish app.
+Also you can reset WiFi connection settings to default using rotary encoder (“General settings” menu).
 SimACo has these default settings:

 WiFi mode – access point;